tingkelvin/msa_iotproject/README.md

 ![N|Solid](screenshot/dog.png)

 This is Donut.
 He lives in University of Adelaide.
 Despite his cuteness he always sneaks around in the campus.
-University of Adelaide is a big university.
-Sometime his owner has trouble of finding him.
+Since University of Adelaide is a big university, his owner has trouble of finding him.

 His owner has reached us to ask for a solution to deal with this.
 After going through the Azure Student Acceleration Bootcamp.
 Here we propose a solution for that.